 Lake County Government Service Modifications, Relief Measures, and Facility Closures

-Lake County Government continues to provide mission-essential functions and services during the Stay at Home Order, including public safety, public utilities, and waste management services.
+Lake County Government continues to provide services during the COVID-19 pandemic.
 County departments are reachable by phone and email during normal working hours, and are offering online services, drop boxes, and drop off locations.

 Lake County Government Relief Measures

 In response to the COVID-19 pandemic, several Lake County departments have announced relief measures, including deadline extensions and fee waivers, for various services.
-Click here for more information.
+More information.

 Clerk of the Circuit Court: Open to the public with reduced staff and services.
 Prior to coming to the office, please visit www.lakecountycircuitclerk.org or call 847-377-3380 for assistance.

 County Clerk’s Office: Walk-in customer service is available from 9 a.m. to noon, Monday thru Friday for vital record requests, solicitor registration, tax exemption and redemption, and more.
 Marriage and civil union licenses are issued by appointment only.
 More info